i3-training/DevOps-Training/3-Workloads-Scheduling/practice-test/practice-test.md

-1. Deploy a messaging pod using the redis:alpine image with the labels set to tier=msg.
-   - Pod Name: messaging
-   - Image: redis:alpine
-   - Labels: tier=msg

-2. Create a namespace named apx-x9984574.

 1. Create a new deployment called nginx-deploy, with image nginx:1.16 and 1 replica.
 Next upgrade the deployment to version 1.17 using rolling update.
    - Deployment : nginx-deploy.
 Image: nginx:1.16
    - Image: nginx:1.16